payalsin/iControlLX/Testing.md

 After running the playbook login to both the vCMP hosts and guests and check all the objects are configured

+VLAN's from the vCMP host1 are assigned to the vCMP guest
 ![](media/image15.png)

+Objects are configured on the vCMP guest and HA pairing is achieved
 ![](media/image16.png)

+VLAN's from the vCMP host2 are assigned to the vCMP guest
 ![](media/image17.png)

+Objects are configured on the vCMP guest and HA pairing is achieved
 ![](media/image18.png)

 To perform a cleanup of the BIG-IP configuration, run the following playbook: